cdelg4do/EjercicioNodeJsMongoDB/readme.md

 The project can be found inside the **/nodepop** folder of the repository.

+.
 ### Connection to the database:
 ---
 The database connection data is located inside the **/lib/dbConnect.js** file.

+.
 ### API ROUTES:
 ---

 #### - Download of static files:

 The static files of the app are located under the **/nodepop/public** folder.
-In particular, the endpoiont to retrieve the advertisement pictures is:
+In particular, the endpoint to retrieve the advertisement pictures is:

 [GET] request to **/images/advertisements/_<image_file>_**